NevinSecurity/NevinSecurity.github.io/_posts/2024-06-07-Reducing Your Digital Footprint.md

 You can also limit your exposure to hacks by being cautious about what tech you use at home.
 If you use third-party security systems in your own home, they might already be compromised!
 [During Ring Doorbell's security incidents in 2023](https://www.ftc.gov/news-events/news/press-releases/2023/05/ftc-says-ring-employees-illegally-surveilled-customers-failed-stop-hackers-taking-control-users), hackers would look for people who had recently left their property before breaking in.
 There were multiple accounts of this occurring, along with porch pirates erasing footage of the crime scene ([source](https://community.ring.com/t/porch-thief-hacked-in-and-erased-doorbell-video-of-the-crime/2695)).

 Reducing the amount of [IoT devices](https://builtin.com/articles/iot-devices), or internet connected devices, at home could prevent a break in.
-However, it's much more common to expose your data through the a website or social media app.
-I always recommend using the add blocker, [Ublock Origin](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en), in order to reduce adds and the likeliness that you'll click on a malicious link or popup when browsing.
+However, it's much more common to expose your data through a website or social media platform.

+* Quick Tip: I always recommend using the add blocker, [Ublock Origin](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm?hl=en), in order to reduce adds and the likeliness that you'll click on a malicious link or popup when browsing.

 It is also a good idea to reduce the exposure of your social media accounts by vetting your friendlist, and changing your privacy settings to prevent leakage of identifying data.
-The most common identifying data is your phone number and email address.
+The most common identifiable data is your phone number and email address.

 <br>

 ### Use multiple email addresses.

 Most people already have a few emails.
 Some they use for junk, and some they use for banking.
 Using a service like [SimpleLogin](https://simplelogin.io/) along side a password manager can make it easy to split your online exposures into multiple identities.
 This makes it more difficult for companies or hackers to collect data on you.
-As a reminder, it's important to protect your data from these companies because they don't always do a great job at securing your data from hackers.
+* As a reminder, it's important to protect your data from companies because they don't always do a great job at securing your data from hackers.

-In a healthcare data leak, these data sets will likely relate your healthcare information back to your name, email, phone number, social security number.
+In a healthcare dataleak, it will likely relate your healthcare information back to your name, email, phone number, or social security number ([SSN](https://www.youtube.com/watch?v=Erp8IAUouus)).
 However, with most data leaks, your account may be primarly linked to your email address or phone number as a means of identification.
 In turn, email addresses and phone numbers are extremely valuable information for companies that [collect data for profit](https://www.knowledge-sourcing.com/report/global-data-broker-market), which is likely most websites you use.
 These companies will say the collection of your data is safe, because it's deanonymized.
-However, it doesn't ever really end up being deanonymized, as it will typically contain enough meta data to easily identify you.
+However, it doesn't ever really end up being deanonymized, as it will typically contain enough data to easily identify you.

-Since it is more difficult to obtain multiple phone numbers, it's recommended to treat your phone number as you would your SSN and to use multiple email addresses if you want to limit your exposure, without reducing your online usage.
+Since it is more difficult to obtain multiple phone numbers, it's recommended to treat your phone number as you would your [SSN](https://www.youtube.com/watch?v=Erp8IAUouus) and to use multiple email addresses if you want to limit your exposure, without reducing your online usage.
 Using a service for this may seem overkill, but you'd be surprised at how effective it is in reducing spam emails, spam calls, and your digital footprint.

 <br>